Pattern Bridge

 ultimateLightProduct.textOperation(text: textToFormat)

-Rewrite the example above using a pattern:
+Let’s rewrite the example above using the pattern:

 protocol Feature {